DIY Your Wedding The Right Way

 Remember to have fun!

 If your project becomes overwhelming and you no longer enjoy it, skip it!
+Don’t let DIY ruin your wedding day.
 Choose something that makes you happy and provides satisfaction when all is said and done.
-Your guests are there to celebrate your love and enjoy your presence, and if you didn't hand craft those 100 faux roses out of recycled book paper, trust me, they won't think any worse of you!
+Your guests are there to celebrate your love and enjoy your presence, and if you didn’t handcraft those 100 faux roses out of recycled book paper, trust me, they won’t think any worse of you!